fatalite38/fatalite38/README.md

 # Hi, my name is Luiz Fernando.
 - Graduated in Computer engineering.
 - I'm looking for a developer position
-- I'm studying JavaScript and Python
+- I'm studying JavaScript, TypeScript, and sometimes Python.

 <div>
   <a href="https://github.com/fatalite38">